Most people don’t deicide to become a foster parent in the spur of a moment.

 What is “therapeutic” foster care?

-Therapeutic foster care comes into play for youth who have experienced extreme trauma, abuse or neglect and require specialized treatment programs and counseling.
-Youth in need of therapeutic care often exhibit challenging emotional and/or behavioral problems or they may have developmental delays or some type of medical condition that requires special care.
-This may sound scary and a bit overwhelming, but rest assured that SCYAP’s experienced staff will be there to ensure you are prepared and able to provide the care and support youth with complex issues and needs.
+Therapeutic foster care comes into play for children who have experienced extreme trauma, abuse or neglect, and require specialized services.
+These children often have emotional and/or behavioral problems or may have developmental delays or some type of medical condition that requires special care.
+Many, but not all, children referred to SCYAP are in need of therapeutic foster care.
+This may sound scary and a bit overwhelming, but rest assured that SCYAP’s experienced staff will be there to ensure you are prepared and able to provide the care and support to a child with complex issues.

-Remember, foster care is meant to be temporary, and in most cases the goal is for the youth to return to his or her family.
-Therapeutic foster parents can encourage the child’s connection with his or her family by assisting with visitation, setting up telephone calls, facilitating letter writing or card sending, passing along pictures of the child to the family, etc. The foster family, SCYAP staff, the youth’s family, the child welfare agency, and sometimes the Family Court, all work together to determine how much interaction and involvement there should be between the child and his or her family.
-We will ensure that visits take place in a manner that is safe and as comfortable as possible for everyone.
+Foster care is meant to be temporary, and in most cases the goal is for the child to return to his or her family.
+Foster parents can encourage the child’s connection with his or her family by assisting with visitation, setting up telephone calls, facilitating letter writing or card sending, passing along pictures of the child to the family, etc. We will ensure that involvement with the child’s family is done in a manner that is safe and as comfortable as possible for everyone.

 Foster parents are critical in helping a child in foster care to heal from the trauma they have experienced.
 They provide a caring, safe, loving and stable family environment for a child or group of siblings.
 There are times when foster parents adopt the foster child placed in their home, but being a foster parent does not guarantee adoption.
 The ability to adopt a foster child depends on that child’s permanency plan, which is ultimately decided on by the Family Court.

 We will thoroughly prepare you to care for a foster child before any placem